 Specify Object Synchronization Rules and Object Exclusion Rule (optional).
 For more information, see Wildcard patterns supported for matching rules.

-When you configure matching rules, the business logic varies with the type of data synchronization project.
+When you configure matching rules, the business logic varies with the type of the data synchronization task.

 If the destination is a DataHub instance, the topic type can be Tuple or BLOB.